 Young kittens need to stay warm because their bodies are too small to retain body heat well.
 That is why they like to cuddle up together, or curl up under your chin or in your lap to sleep.
 Kittens younger than about 10 weeks need a warm place to be, such as under an incadescent lamp or in a warm lined box or kitty bed.
 This is especially important if you have only one kitten.

 Kittens will instinctively use the litter box as they get older, but their mother also helps to teach them.
 Make sure that a litter box with sides low enough for the kittens to get in and out is easily accessible.
 Use regular litter, not the clumping kind!
 Small kittens can lick themselves, swallow the clumping litter, and suffer dangerous blockages in their digestive track!
 Once the kitten is 3 months old, they can safely use the clumping litter.
 Keep the litter box clean — this encourages the kitten to develop good litter box habits.
 Rule of thumb is each kitten should have their own kitty box plus an extra for multiple kitty households.
+Rule of thumb with multiple cats is 1 box per cat then an extra for every two cats.
+So if you have 2 cats you should have 3 boxes.

 Kittens will instinctively clean themselves, but the mother helps to develop this behavior too.
 You can help keep your little kitten by cleaning him or her gently with a damp washrag.
 Often they need to have their little rear ends cleaned.
 This also helps to bond your kitten to you, since you are acting in the role of “mommy.”
 They generally do not need real baths unless they have gotten especially dirty or if they need baths for fleas.